waimea-igdaikee/200-dtd-assessment/docs/design.md

 Functionality is ensuring a website works as intended, as expected, and well.

-A functional design is very important for both the public and admin sides of the website - the public are going to expect it to work as expected from their point of view, without bugs and issues; if there are any bugs then they are unlikely to use the website and consequentially my Mum's services.
-My Mum also needs a functional admin interface in order to effectively manage bookings, and this certainly needs to be bug free and work as expected else she will freak out.
+A functional design is very important for both the public and admin sides of the website - the public are going to expect it to work as expected from their point of view, without bugs and issues; if there are any bugs then they are unlikely to use the website and consequentially my mum's services.
+My mum also needs a functional admin interface in order to effectively manage bookings, and this certainly needs to be bug free and work as expected else she will freak out.

-I'll need to get feedback and testing from both my Mum and members of the public to make sure my website works as they expect it to.
+I'll need to get feedback and testing from both my mum and members of the public to make sure my website works as they expect it to.
 Once I implement this feedback, I'll need to get more updated feedback from both parties, and continue this cycle until I have a final design.
 Once I reach this final design stage, I will need to evaluate the functionality of this design against my original design.
 This will ensure the website is logical and bug-free.

 ### Usability